 Students interested in the serious study of language and culture and their intersections with business, may wish to pursue the IBLC, a joint degree offered by the College and MSB.
 This program has a distinctive and important FLL stamp; students in the program choose a language of focus, which will then be listed alongside the IBLC degree as their concentration (BS-IBLC with a concentration in Spanish and Portuguese, for example).
 Curricular information and further details about the IBLC degree are available on the International Business, Language, and Culture Bulletin page, here.

 5. Career Opportunities and Professional Development

-Language and linguistics majors pursue many and varied careers in areas such as business, investment banking, law, international affairs, communications, the arts, education, and medicine.
-The Business Coursework concentration, Business minor, and language-specific business courses prepare students for the corporate world.
+Language majors pursue many and varied careers in areas such as business, investment banking, law, international affairs, communications, the arts, education, and medicine.
+The IBLC program, the business studies minor, and language-specific business courses prepare students for the corporate world.

 In order to complement academic work with practical experience, the FLL maintains a network of internship sponsors.
 Many organizations in Washington participate in internship programs, allowing students to learn about certain fields before seeking employment.
 Previous internship sites include the Embassies of France, Argentina, Canada, Germany, and Italy, the Organization of American States, CNN, the National Gallery of Art, and the Smithsonian Institution.
 In some instances, internships have led to full-time permanent positions.

 An increasing number of students accept positions in various areas of private industry every year.
 Graduates are now working in Education, Finance, Government, Law, Management, Consulting, Marketing, Medicine (including Doctors without Borders), Public Relations and Publishing.

 Various branches of the federal government need language experts, both at home and abroad.
 Some positions involve translation and/or data analysis for the protection of our national security.
 Others may require some knowledge of politics or economics along with language ability.